Hoyt-Systems-Texas/HoytSys.Common/Docs/Development/FeatureChecklist.md

 - [ ] All numbers used for security use a secure random number generator and are at least 128 bits long.
 - [ ] Secure cookies have been used for storing the session information.
 - [ ] User is not trusted to provide security information like user id and roles unless it has been signed.
+ - [ ] User access is always validate in the code.

 # Possible Ways to Secure A System